 - This width is also wide enough for most athletes to catch comfortably in a front squat.

-- When you finish the deadlift phase, this width places the barbell as close to the hip as possible to maximize your power during the extension.
+- When you finish the deadlift phase, this width places the barbell closest to the hip to maximize your power during the extension.

 Now, as you grip the barbell, you should use a hook grip.
 Which looks like this:

-This grip is stronger than a normal grip because your thumb can push against the barbell rather simply squeeze your hand.
+This grip is stronger than a normal grip because your thumb can push against the barbell rather than simply squeeze your hand.